Onondaga Lake

-The lake is sacred to the Onondaga Nation.
-The Onondaga people had control of the lake taken from them by New York State following the American Revolutionary War.
+The lake is sacred to the Onondaga people.
+The Onondaga had control of the lake taken from them by New York State following the American Revolutionary War.
 During the late 19th century, European-Americans built many resorts along the lake's shoreline, as it was a destination of great beauty.
 The Onondaga Nation continues to have a religious and cultural presence on the shores of the lake, today.

 With the industrialization of the region, much of the lake's shoreline was developed; domestic and industrial waste, due to industry and urbanization, led to the severe degradation of the lake.
 Unsafe levels of pollution led to the banning of ice harvesting as early as 1901.
 In 1940, swimming was banned, and in 1970 fishing was banned due to mercury contamination.
 Mercury pollution is still a problem for the lake today.
 Despite the passage of the Clean Water Act in 1973 and the closing of the major industrial polluter in 1986, Onondaga Lake remained one of the most polluted lakes in the United States until several initiatives, including a 15-year multi-stage program completed in late 2017, allowed the lake to reach criteria required by the New York State Department of Environmental Conservation and the United States Environmental Protection Agency.
 This includes implementing a long-term operation, maintenance, and monitoring program to ensure the effectiveness of the remedy.

-The lake is included in an ongoing land rights action filed by the Onondaga Nation, which seeks the return of its ancestral homelands to promote environmental protection in conjunction with affirming Haudenosaunee sovereignty: “Onondaga Lake is the birthplace of Haudenosaunee democracy.
-Subsequently and consequently, the lake is the founding site of democracy for the U.S. people and, as such, should be protected as a national treasure instead of the chemical cesspool it has become.”
+The lake is included in an ongoing land rights action filed by the Onondaga Nation, which seeks the return of its ancestral homelands to promote environmental protection in conjunction with affirming Haudenosaunee sovereignty: "Onondaga Lake is the birthplace of Haudenosaunee democracy.
+Subsequently and consequently, the lake is the founding site of democracy for the U.S. people and, as such, should be protected as a national treasure instead of the chemical cesspool it has become."